gheenie/py-katas/README.md

 make flake
 ```

-After you have install flake8, you can use the command below to run your tests and check for PEP8 compliance:
+Then, you can use the command below to run your all tests and check for PEP8 compliance:

 ```
 make run-checks